thapapradeep884/week-5/README.md

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/24.PNG)

-Launch a new terminal, once more source the setup files from ros2 ws, and then launch the listener node:
+In 0.5 seconds, the terminal should begin transmitting the following informational messages:

 ```
 ros2 run py_pubsub listener
 ```

-Starting at the publisher's current message count, the listener will begin writing messages to the console as follows:
+The listener will start writing messages to the console starting at the publisher's current message count as follows:

 ```
 [INFO] [minimal_subscriber]: I heard: "Hello World: 10"